Gear Review: Altai Hok Skis

 Finally, they are highly useful for various trail options in immediate proximity to the Loj, as shown on “Heart Lake Property Map”.
 The cost incurred in December 2016 for the 125 cm Hoks, with factory bindings, was ~$270, including tax with free shipping, making this a sound value for individuals, seniors, and families alike.

-**Disclaimer: The opinion expressed in this article are those of the authors and do not necessarily reflect the opinion of the Adirondack Mountain Club.**
+**Disclaimer: The opinion expressed in this article are those of the authors and do not necessarily reflect the opinion of ADK.**

-Christopher Corbett is a member of the Heart Lake Property Committee and author of two articles on renewable energy entitled:”Should I Go Solar” that provides a buying guide and “Owning a solar system” which reports his first year of operation.
-They are published on ADK’s website and can be located by searching on “solar”.
+Christopher Corbett is a member of the Heart Lake Property Committee and author of two articles on renewable energy entitled: “Should I Go Solar” that provides a buying guide and “Owning a solar system” which reports his first year of operation.